 by the sector

-We don't just recommend tools; we build them.
-When the market fails to provide accessible, powerful software for non-profits, we engineer it ourselves alongside our partners.
+We build the tools ourselves.
+When the market fails to provide accessible, powerful software for non-profits, we engineer it alongside our partners.

 How we build.

-We construct technology not to exploit user data, but to amplify human effort.
-Every line of code serves the mission.
+We build technology to amplify human effort.
+User data is never the product; every line of code serves the mission.

 Data Sovereignty